Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Introduction

 We apply these results to representations of solvable linear algebraic groups associated to Cholesky-type factorizations for the different types of complex matrices.
-We show in Theorem \ref{CholTow} that the conditions for the existence of Cholesky--type factorizations for the different types of complex matrices define the exceptional orbit varieties which are either free divisors or free* divisors.
+We show in Theorem \ref{CholTow} that the conditions for the existence of Cholesky-type factorizations for the different types of complex matrices define the exceptional orbit varieties which are either free divisors or free* divisors.
 For those cases with only free* divisors, we next introduce a modified form of Cholesky factorization which modifies the solvable groups to obtain free divisors still containing the varieties of singular matrices.
 This method extends to factorizations for $(n-1) \times n$ matrices (Theorem \ref{ModCholRep}).
 A new phenomena arises in \S \ref{S:NonlinLie} for skew-symmetric matrices.
 We introduce a modification of a block representation which applies to infinite dimensional nonlinear solvable Lie algebras.
 Such algebras are examples of \lq\lq holomorphic solvable Lie algebras\rq\rq not generated by finite dimensional solvable Lie algebras.
 We again prove in Theorem \ref{Thm.nonlinLiealg} that the exceptional orbit varieties for these block representations are free divisors.
 Moreover, in \S \ref{S:OpBLkReps} we give three operations on block representations which again yield block representations: quotient, restriction, and extension.
-In \S \ref{S:RestrBlocReps} the restriction and extension operations are applied to block representations obtained from (modified) Cholesky--type factorizations to obtain auxiliary block representations which will play an essential role in part II in computing the vanishing topology of the matrix singularities.
+In \S \ref{S:RestrBlocReps} the restriction and extension operations are applied to block representations obtained from (modified) Cholesky-type factorizations to obtain auxiliary block representations which will play an essential role in part II in computing the vanishing topology of the matrix singularities.
 The representations we have considered so far for matrix singularities are induced from the simplest representations of $\GL_m(\C)$.
 These results will as well apply to representations of solvable linear algebraic groups obtained by restrictions of representations of reductive groups to solvable subgroups and extensions by solvable groups.
 These results are presently under investigation.
+We wish to thank the referee for the careful reading of the paper and the number of useful suggestions which he made.